 If you are a tourist and worried about an upcoming trip to Thailand because of the country’s massive floods, don’t be.
 Other than Ayutthaya, most other areas of the country most-travelled to by tourists are unaffected by the floods and Bangkok, although affected in the far northern suburbs, is still unaffected around most tourist areas.

-If you’re planning on staying in central Bangkok, come.
-You’ll find almost every tourist attraction still open, all shopping malls (except Future Park Rangsit, which is in the far north of the city), restaurants, cafes, bars, nightclubs — almost everything in inner Bangkok is operating as normal.
+If you are planning on staying in central Bangkok you will find almost every tourist attraction still open, all shopping malls (except Future Park Rangsit, which is in the far north of the city), restaurants, cafes, bars, nightclubs — almost everything in inner Bangkok operating as normal.

 In the south, tourists can safely visit Phuket, Phang Nga, Trang, Krabi, Yala, Surat Thani, Ranong, Songkhla, and Surat Thani, as well as every other place in the southern regions of the country.

 None of these places are expected to be affected by floods — at all — so you can safely travel here and enjoy your planned vacation.